Root (board game)

 Root: A Game of Woodland Might and Right is a 2018 asymmetric strategy wargame board game designed by Cole Wehrle, illustrated by Kyle Ferrin, and published by Leder Games.
 Players compete for the most victory points through moving and battling using various factions with unique abilities.
 Upon its release, Root received positive reviews, and was followed by four expansions.
 A digital version, developed by Dire Wolf Digital, was released in 2020.

 Gameplay

 In Root, 2-4 players compete in an asymmetric strategy wargame to control a forest.
 Each player controls a different faction, each of which has different gameplay elements, tactics, and point scoring options.
 In the base game, 4 factions are present: the Eyrie Dynasties, Marquise de Cat, Woodland Alliance, and the Vagabond.
+The Eyrie are a kingdom of birds and the original rulers of the Woodland, Marquise de Cat is a noble from a faraway land that is trying to take over to expand their influence, the Woodland Alliance is a group of mice, rabbits, and foxes that are rebelling to free themselves from tyrants, and the Vagabond is an explorer and adventurer making a name for themselves.
 While there is a common set of rules for movement, hands of cards, and battling each other, every faction adds an additional layer of rules complexity.